AlexIoannides/kubernetes-mlops/README.md

 ks apply default
 ```

-Finally, we deploy our model scoring API component on Seldon-Core by creating the new Ksonnet component and applying it,
+Finally, we deploy our model scoring API component on Seldon-Core by creating the new Ksonnet component that reference the Seldon-Core Docker image containing the model scoring API, and then applying it,

 ```bash
 ks generate seldon-serve-simple-v1alpha2 test-seldon-ml-score-api --image alexioannides/seldon-ml-score-component